Office for Identity, Culture and Institutional Equity

 ICIE supports this diverse community by working with all constituencies of the school, administrators, faculty, staff, students, parents, alumni and trustees.
 The work is guided by the Horace Mann School mission, the Core Values, and the Principles of Good Practice for Equity and Justice of NAIS (National Association of Independent Schools).
 We strive to affirm identity, make culture more explicit, create context for understanding through academics, and engage the community in meaningful dialogue around social justice and equity.

-Horace Mann School actively seeks to enrich and to nurture a school community with a diverse student body, a diverse faculty, staff and administration, and a rigorous and innovative curriculum.
 Our goal is to move with purpose and conviction toward greater inclusion.
 We define inclusion as policies, practices and programs based on a set of shared community values.
-Inclusivity is measured by the degree to which people of all backgrounds, people of all perspectives and people of all beliefs have an equal opportunity to contribute, to belong and to achieve within the community.
-We believe that inclusion requires everyone to recognize, to respect and to value difference.
+We measure inclusivity by the degree to which people of all backgrounds, people of all perspectives and people of all beliefs have an equal opportunity to contribute, to belong and to achieve within the community.
+We believe that inclusion requires everyone to recognize, to respect, and to value difference.

 Frequently Asked Questions